 hold premiered at Ideas Platform, Artspace, Sydney October 3- October 27, 2019.

 évasion (duet) is a 2-channel moving image and audio installation that restages Harry Houdini’s famous straightjacket escape.
 It is the second iteration of a multi-channel video and responsive environment called évasion that was created in 2014.

 The work was shown at Bega Regional Gallery for the exhibition Motion: the body and movement in contemporary art, 17 July –22 August, 2015 and will tour regional galleries in 2016.

-Here’s how the work is looking in its current install at UTS Gallery, Sydney.
+Here’s how the work looked at UTS Gallery, Sydney, 2014.
 We’re really happy with the results, especially the beautiful octagon/tardis structure we designed that was built by Bart Groen of Objet B’art.

 We went the extra mile and also created our own customised praxinoscope to sit directly outside the space in which évasion is installed.
 This helps to contextualise the work and its relation to pre-cinema practices.
 But it’s also a really beautiful object in itself and takes the animation aspects of the moving image somewhere else!

 We have started work on our new work évasion (New Work Grant, 2012–13, Australia Council for the Arts).
 We currently have a residency at Artspace, Sydney until the end of this year.
 And here are the beginnings of our 8-channel interactive installation emerging in the space